Table of Contents

 Boosting Dopamine Levels

-Taking tyrosine may also increase dopamine production when needed; however, the effect is temporary since taking L tyrosine in high doses can slow neuronal firing, so L tyrosine and dopamine levels tend to level off.
+Taking tyrosine may also increase dopamine production when needed; however, the effect is temporary since taking L tyrosine in high doses can slow neuronal firing.

 Improving Stress Resistance